Skip to main content

 California’s Fair Claims Settlement Practices Act (Cal.
 Ins.
 Code § 790.03(h)) and the Unfair Claims Settlement Practices Regulations (Cal.
 Code Regs., tit.
 10, § 2695.7) prohibit insurers from making settlement offers that are unreasonably low.
 A depreciation calculation that reduces the ACV to a fraction of the property’s actual pre-loss value — because the carrier used an arbitrarily short useful life or ignored the property’s condition — may constitute an unreasonably low settlement offer under these provisions.

 Document everything.
-If the carrier's depreciation is unreasonable and you can show that you challenged it with evidence, the carrier's refusal to adjust creates a record that may support a bad faith claim.
+If the carrier’s depreciation is unreasonable and the insured can show that it was challenged with evidence, the carrier’s refusal to adjust creates a record that may support a bad faith claim.
 This is particularly true when the carrier applies depreciation in a way that violates the express requirements of Section 2051 — such as depreciating components that are not normally subject to repair and replacement, or ignoring the actual condition of the property in favor of an age-based formula.

-Depreciation on the Dwelling vs. Contents: Key Differences
+Depreciation on the Dwelling vs. Personal Property: Key Differences

-Depreciation operates differently depending on whether you are dealing with Coverage A (dwelling) or Coverage C (contents/personal property), and understanding the distinctions helps you challenge each effectively.
+Depreciation operates differently depending on whether the loss involves the Dwelling coverage or the Personal Property coverage, and understanding the distinctions helps in challenging each effectively.

-Contents depreciation applies to personal property and can be even more aggressive because many personal property items have shorter useful lives than building components.
-Carriers take advantage of this reality by applying broad-brush depreciation rates across entire categories of belongings.
-The "like kind and quality" replacement calculation also creates opportunities for the carrier to reduce the RCV before depreciation is applied, compounding the underpayment.
+Personal Property depreciation can be even more aggressive because many personal property items have shorter useful lives than building components.
+Carriers take advantage of this reality by applying broad-brush depreciation rates across entire categories of belongings — the very practice Doancalls out as inconsistent with the statute.
+The “like kind and quality” replacement calculation also creates opportunities for the carrier to reduce the RCV before depreciation is applied, compounding the underpayment.

-For detailed guidance on contents depreciation strategies, see our article on contents claims.
+For detailed guidance on contents depreciation strategies, see the article on contents claims.

 Systematic Bias: Why Carrier Depreciation Always Favors the Carrier